antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_151.png)

 ### Text
-brace
-what doing whee Ty:
-hoe what In a
+The objective is not
+what I'm doing, it's where I'm going.
+See what I'm doing there?
-Not “gust a feeling” iF is. “move
+Not “just a feeling” it is “more than a feeling.”
-Feelings” are not just another thindy They ere thing ot all.
-They connect EO a
+“Feelings” are not just another thing.
+They are not a thing at all.
+They connect everything.

 ---